Isaiah 32 – A King’s Reign of Righteousness

 a.
 Rise up, you women who are at ease: Before the righteous king would come, the people had to prepare themselves.
 The women who are at ease and the complacent daughters had to get ready for the righteous king.

 i.
 At ease is the same word used later in the chapter, where God promises secure dwelling places (Isaiah 32:18).
-Complacent is the same word used in later in the same chapter, where God promises peaceful habitation.
+Complacent is the same word used later in the same chapter, where God promises peaceful habitation.
 “According to Isaiah, there is nothing wrong with feeling secure and undisturbed as long as one’s trust is solidly based on the Lord.”
 (Wolf)

 b.
 Tremble, you women who are at ease: Instead of an indulgent, self-focused life, they would be required to tremble, be troubled, and put on the clothing of mourning.
+This would show repentance and readiness for the righteous king.

 2. (12-14) The whole land mourns.